Rhuan-Messias/C--Portfolio/README.md

 a method to remove customer orders but still keep the data in the database as historical data

 It's going to be used the Alter Table command to include the new information the client asked.

+In order to make the connection with the DataBase easier, we'll use the Dapper library this time.
+So we can jump the connection and reading steps, and just send our Query straight.

+We'll create the Customer, Customer Order Detail and Item Models to create a possibility of a ShowAll() function that will bring all the tables for the console.
+For the tables of customers and items, we'll need only the GetList() command in order to access the data, but for the CustomerOrderDetail table, we'll create the commands using the
+Stored Procedures(SPROCs) created on the SQL Server, in order to delete, update or create rows.